 The Bachelor of Science in digital entertainment technology curriculum can equip you for roles in game design, mobile development or cinematics.
 As a DET student, you’ll learn about the entire creative process – from concept and design to digital or software implementation and production.
-You’ll also explore theories in art, design and storytelling, and hone your career focus as you concentrate in fame development or cinematics.
+You’ll also explore theories in art, design and storytelling while honing your career focus.

 Complete the form to learn more about earning a degree.

 Why study Digital Entertainment and Technology at ACU?

 While earning an entertainment technology bachelor’s degree, you will be taught by Christian faculty who possess significant industry experience and continue to contribute to their field.
 Additionally, the business courses and experiential learning opportunities will enhance your curriculum.
 Students pursuing digital entertainment technology degrees can take courses in entrepreneurship, management and marketing to create a career path towards business or studio ownership.

 B.S. in Digital Entertainment Technology